30 Gift Ideas For Triathletes in 2022

 For many people, the impact of running—especially after a bike ride and swim—can be tough on their muscles.

 Compression sleeves, whether for calves or arms, help to increase venous blood flow through the muscles and boost oxygen and nutrient return to the legs to ease muscle fatigue.
-It also helps to accelerate the removal of waste toxins and lactic build-up and boosts the lymphatic drainage to reduce swelling and inflammation.
+It also helps to accelerate the removal of waste toxins and lactic build-up and boosts lymphatic drainage to reduce swelling and inflammation.

 Essentially, they help eliminate a lot of the cramping that can happen while training or racing.